BasicAlgorithm/BasicAlgorithm/README.md

 ## About me

 Hi 👋, I am BasicAlgorithm.\
-I am a ignorant about too many things but I am a little less about engineering, cognitive science and computer science.\
+I am a ignorant about too many things but I am a little less about industrial engineering, cognitive science and computer science.\
 \
-🔭  I am seriously learning/working on find out The First, I think it will be short and really basic, Algorithm.\
+🔭  I am focus on find out The First, I think it will be short and really basic, Algorithm.\
 👯  I am looking to collaborate/work/practice on any brain/biology lab.\
 🌱  I am currently studying CS^2. cognitive science/computer science.

 ## My main work

-- The First -the life- Algorithm.
+- The First Algorithm.
 TFA

 ## My Hypothesis: